waikato-datamining/image-dataset-converter/README.md

   --exec_placeholders FILE
-                        The file with custom placeholders to load (format: key=value). (default: None) --exec_logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        The file with custom placeholders to load (format: key=value). (default: None) --exec_format {cmdline,file}
+                        The format that the pipeline is in.
+The format 'cmdline' interprets the remaining arguments as the pipeline arguments to execute.
+The format 'file' expects a file to load the pipeline arguments from.
+                        This file format allows spreading the pipeline arguments over multiple lines: it simply joins all lines into a single command-line before splitting it into individual arguments for execution. (default:
+                        cmdline)
+  --exec_logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```